the-unrealist/the-unrealist/_drafts/lyra-part-2.md

 I recommend looking at the [diff](https://github.com/the-unrealist/lyra-deep-dive/compare/chapter1-introduction...chapter2-experiences) to see what's changed since the previous chapter.

 ## Plugins
+The Lyra Experiences system is driven by the combination of the **Game Features** and **Modular Gameplay** plugins.
+With the Game Features plugin, experiences are contained as standalone game feature plugins and loaded on demand.
+The Modular Gameplay plugin allows experiences to add components to actors, modify game state, add data sources, and much more.

 ### Game Features
-The Lyra Experience system makes use of the [Game Features plugin](https://docs.unrealengine.com/5.1/en-US/game-features-and-modular-gameplay-in-unreal-engine/) so that experiences can be contained as game feature plugins and loaded at runtime.
+TODO: Provide an overview of the Game Features plugin.

 ### Modular Gameplay
-The [Modular Gameplay plugin](https://docs.unrealengine.com/5.1/en-US/game-framework-component-manager-in-unreal-engine/) makes it possible for actors to register themselves as receivers for components.
+The Modular Gameplay plugin enables actors to register themselves as receivers for components.
 It's usually used in conjunction with the Game Features plugin to make actors extensible via plugins and avoid coupling the actor with the feature.

 Actors you want to make modular will need to register themselves with the `UGameFrameworkComponentManager`.
 This is typically done in the `PreInitializeComponents` function of the actor.